santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/SSIS--DQS--MDS-%2D-From-SQL-On-Prem/Proc-Mon.md

 ## Process Monitor is an advanced monitoring tool for Windows that shows real-time File System, Registry and Process/Thread activity.
 It combines the features of two legacy Sysinternals utilities, Filemon and Regmon.
 Its uniquely powerful features make Process Monitor a core utility for system troubleshooting. comprehensive event properties such session IDs and user names, reliable process information, full thread stacks with integrated symbol support for each operation, simultaneous logging to a file, and much more.
-## Note: It runs on Windows XP SP2 and higher and Windows 2003 SP1 and higher.

 ## Where do you get it from?